GarrettJudd/FFIEC/Data Warehouse/Azure Security and Compliance Blueprint - FFIEC Data Warehouse Overview.md

 **Data Catalog**: [Data Catalog](https://docs.microsoft.com/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
 Common data sources can be registered, tagged, and searched for financial data.
 The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data source location.
 The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

-**Bastion Host**: The bastion host is the single point of entry that allows users to access the deployed resources in this environment.
+**Bastion host**: The bastion host is the single point of entry that allows users to access the deployed resources in this environment.
 The bastion host provides a secure connection to deployed resources by only allowing remote traffic from public IP addresses on a safe list.
 To permit remote desktop (RDP) traffic, the source of the traffic needs to be defined in the network security group.

 This solution creates a virtual machine as a domain-joined bastion host with the following configurations:
 -	[Antimalware extension](https://docs.microsoft.com/azure/security/azure-security-antimalware)